DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 Terminology:

-- The **OpenID provider** — The authorization server that issues the ID token.
+- **OpenID provider** — The authorization server that issues the ID token.
 In this case, Azure AD is the OpenID provider.
-- The **end user** — The end user whose information is contained in the ID token.
+- **end user** — The end user whose details are contained in the ID token.
-- The **relying party** — The client application that requests the ID token from Azure AD.
+- **relying party** — The client application that requests the ID token from Azure AD.
-- The **ID token** — The token that is issued by the OpenID provider and contains information about the end user in the form of claims.
+- **ID token** — The token that is issued by the OpenID provider and contains information about the end user in the form of claims.
-- A **claim** — A piece of information about the end user.
+- **claim** — A piece of information about the end user.

-The Authorization Code flow is best used by server-side apps where the source code is not publicly exposed.
+The Authorization Code flow is best used by server-side apps in which the source code is not publicly exposed.
 The apps must be server-side because the request that exchanges the authorization code for a token requires a client secret, which has to be stored in your client.
-However, the server-side app requires an end user because it relies on interactions with the end user's web browser, which redirects the user and then receives the authorization code.
+However, the server-side app requires an end user because it relies on interactions with the end user's web browser which redirects the user and then receives the authorization code.

 ![Authentication flow](/images/AzureAD/AuthenticationFlow.png) (© Microsoft)

 The Client Credentials flow is intended for server-side (AKA "confidential") client applications with no end user, which normally describes machine-to-machine communication.
 The application must be server-side because it must be trusted with the client secret, and since the credentials are hard-coded, it cannot be used by an actual end user.
-It involves a single, authenticated request to the token endpoint, which returns an access token.
+It involves a single, authenticated request to the token endpoint which returns an access token.

 ![Azure AD Client Credential Flow](/images/AzureAD/ClientCredential.png) (© Microsoft)